Lucas0508hub/Nativox/README.md

-# AudioSeg - Manual Audio Transcription & Translation Tool
+# Shemasts - Manual Audio Transcription & Translation Tool

-AudioSeg is a web-based system for manual audio transcription and translation.
+Shemasts is a web-based system for manual audio transcription and translation.
 The application allows users to upload pre-segmented audio files, manually enter transcriptions and translations side-by-side, and organize their work within projects and folders.

 ## 🚀 Current Status